 Interchange plus pricing is probably your best payment model.
 In this model, each transaction reflects the actual cost of running it through the card networks, plus some markup for the payment processor.

 It’s also important to discuss with your payment processor if and how they distinguish debit charges from credit charges.
-Debit charges go through separate card networks and can cost less than credit card charges.
-But some payment processors will run them all through the same card network, costing the merchant more than they should pay.
+Debit charges go through separate card networks and cost far less than credit card charges.
+But some payment processors will charge all types of cards a flat fee, resulting in the merchant paying more than they should for each transaction.